FAQs for Applicants

 What will my role be?

 The Difference matches candidates who are successful in our selection process with the right role for them in an AP school.
 Some of our AP partner schools need Associate SLT, others need Assistant Headteachers and others, Deputy Headteachers.
-We will match placements to leaders, taking into account Difference Leaders’ experience.
+We will match leaders to schools taking into account Difference Leaders’ experience and specialisms.
 However, in all placements there is an opportunity to lead a teaching and learning school improvement project in Year 1; and a wellbeing and safeguarding school improvement project in Year 2.

 What will my pay progression be?

 The Difference pledges to match your current salary, up to L14.
 After the two-year programme, The Difference will work to broker onwards career progression.
 The mainstream schools we are working with offer a wide range of posts, including leading inclusion across multiple school sites as part of SLT, Deputy Headship in mainstream and becoming Head Designate at a new AP Free School linked to a mainstream multi-academy trust.

 Has the curriculum been tested before?

 This is an innovative programme that is built on existing best practice and delivered in partnership with leading practitioners across the country.
 We draw on the practice of schools achieving brilliant outcomes with pupils, such as The Family School, whose intensive family coaching alongside trauma-aware teaching allows 100% of pupils to be reintegrated back into mainstream or referred to the right special school.
-The accreditation of National Professional Qualification will be delivered in collaboration with our partners at Teach First, and by our own expert curriculum team, who have a strong track record of school leadership, teacher development and specialist training leading to improved school inclusion.
+The course is accredited with a National Professional Qualification, and delivered by our own expert curriculum team, who have a strong track record of school leadership, teacher development and specialist training leading to improved school inclusion.